JosephSCH0157/Hammer/README.md

 Replace Descript for real-world podcast editing before worrying about marketplace polish.

+See MANIFEST.md §1.1 Foundation Guardrails — this project is not a throwaway prototype.

 Relationship to Podcaster’s Forge

 Hammer is one tool in the Forge pipeline: